cfigure/Lumiverse-prompt-viewer/README.md

 ## Known Limitations

+- **Prompt Viewer captures the prompt at the end of the interceptor pipeline — the latest point Lumiverse's extension API exposes.** This reflects the fully assembled prompt content, including everything applied during assembly: macro resolution, world info, context clipping, and the preset's merge options (Squash System Messages, Collapse to Single User Message).
+- **Raw output includes Lumiverse-internal bookkeeping keys.** Captured message objects carry properties Lumiverse uses internally — e.g. `_fromSystem` (Squash System Messages bookkeeping, added in Lumiverse 1.0.0) and `__chatHistorySource` / `sourceMessageId` / `sourceIndexInChat` on chat-history turns.
+These are in-memory tags only and are never sent to the model: providers rebuild the outgoing request from just `role` and `content`.
+Lumiverse's native Prompt Breakdown and Dry Run views show the same keys, as they serialize the same objects.
 - **Token counts may be approximate.** Token counts use Lumiverse’s native token counter when available.
 If Lumiverse does not have an exact tokenizer for the active model, it may return a rough estimate.
 Prompt Viewer also keeps a final fallback estimate based on character count.
 - **OOC extraction is regex-based.** The interceptor context doesn't expose regen feedback directly, so the extension pattern-matches `[OOC: ...]` from message content.
 User-authored OOC text that exactly matches Lumiverse's injected shape may still be detected as regen feedback.
 - **Swipe labeling is best-effort.** Prompt Viewer now tracks pending swipe-add events and applies them when the interceptor snapshot arrives, but very unusual event ordering can still leave a capture as Regen until a later update.